Ripazhakgggdkp/lotus-jewel-client/README.md

 `GET /vibrate/{intensity}`

-Starts a vibration with the specified intensity (from 0 to 1).
+Starts a vibration to all connected devices with the specified intensity (from 0 to 1).
+Will automatically stop all devices after one second.

+`GET /vibrate/{intensity}/{deviceIndex}`

+Starts a vibration on the specified device (starting from 0) with the specified intensity.
 Will automatically stop after one second.
+Great for two player modes.

 `GET /stop/`

-Stops any vibration immediately.
+Stops all devices immediately.

 ## Example UMT Mod